Local resident and tour guide Shelah Allen talks with Stuart Forster and provides insider tips on things to do in Lunenburg, Nova Scotia.

 Photos illustrating this post are by Why Eye Photography.

 Thank you for visiting Go Eat Do and reading this post with local suggestions about things to do in Lunenburg, Nova Scotia.
-You may enjoy reading this post about exploring Nova Scotia beyond Halifax.
+You may also enjoy reading this post about exploring Nova Scotia beyond Halifax.

-If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
-It’s a hassle-free way of getting links to posts on a monthly basis.
+If you enjoyed this post please sign up for the free Go Eat Do newsletter.
+It’s a hassle-free way of getting links to posts once a month.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.